maropu/spark-data-repair-plugin/README.md

 [![License](http://img.shields.io/:license-Apache_v2-blue.svg)](https://github.com/maropu/scavenger/blob/master/LICENSE)

 This is an experimental prototype to provide data repair functinalites for Spark catalog tables.
+Clean and consistent data can have a positive impact on downstream anaysis;
+clean data make reporting and machine learning more accurate and consistent data with constraints (e.g., functional dependency) are important for efficient query plans.
+Therefore, data repairing is a first step in an anaysis pipeline and this package intends to implement a scalable repair algorithm on Apache Spark.

 ## How to Repair Error Cells